portnov/hcheckers/README.md

 ## (Planned) features

-The code is general enough to implement a wide range of checkers variants:
+The code is general enough to implement a wide range of checkers variants.
+The following are implemented at the moment:

 * Russian
 * Simple russian (russian draughts without kings)